Makuti

 Makuti is a small village in Mashonaland West province, Zimbabwe.
-It lies on the main road between Harare and Chirundu borderpost.
+It lies on the A1 road between Harare and Chirundu border post.
 All traffic for Kariba turns off the Harare-Chirundu road at Makuti.
 The village is surrounded by wildlife/safari areas, and very few people live there.
 Makuti has a petrol station, a hotel, and a shop.
 The hotel's name is Clouds End, and it provides a scenic view of the Zimbabwean bush towards Lake Kariba.

 The name Makuti means "wet mist" or "persistent drizzle".